 Honey – A Quality Service To Save Money, or a Scam?

-The Internet has massively shaken up the commercial world.
-From mom and pop groceries to megagiants like Walmart, online shopping has been a game-changer for just about every retailer on earth.
-Amazon is the 600-pound gorilla in the room; Jeff Bezos’ retail empire now sells virtually anything you could possibly imagine.
-From groceries to clothes, gadgets to movies—and that’s not even including their Amazon Prime streaming service—Amazon has gone from literally a garage startup to one of the largest corporations in the world.
-The company accounts for half of every dollar spent online in the United States and carries more than 500 million products, making it an essential part of shopping.
+It’s hard to find a market that has been more shaken up by the popularity of the internet than commerce.
+From mom and pop shops in your local area to retail giants like Walmart or Best Buy, online shopping has completely changed the game when it comes to convincing shoppers to purchase goods from physical stores.
+Amazon is the obvious giant here, becoming a giant internet empire that sells virtually anything you could possibly imagine.
+From groceries to clothes, gadgets to movies—and that’s not even including their Amazon Prime streaming service—Amazon has become a mega corporation, despite having started in Jeff Bezos’ garage in 1994.
+The company accounts for half of every dollar spent online in the United States and carries more than 500 million products, making it an essential part of shopping in 2019.

-Amazon isn’t the only place people have turned to shop online, of course.
-Ebay has come a long way in selling used, new and refurbished products as well, making it a great way to save some cash as you shop for goods you want to buy anyway.
+It’s not just Amazon where people have turned to shop online, of course.
+Despite being a seller for used goods, Ebay has come a long way in selling new and refurbished products as well, making it a great way to save some cash as you shop for goods you want to buy anyway.
 Best Buy occasionally has some online-only deals that make it easy to pick up great deals along the way.
-Online commerce has become such a big deal that marketplaces like Walmart, Target, and even Dell compete against Amazon’s own Prime Day, which offers a lineup of deals for consumers to pick from in order to save some cash.
+Online commerce has become such a big deal that marketplaces like Walmart, Target, and even Dell had major deals this past month to compete against Amazon’s own Prime Day, which offered a lineup of deals for consumers to pick from in order to save some cash.

-To get to the bottom of things, we took a long, hard look at Honey.
-Frankly, we wanted to find out whether the service is any good.
-Let’s take a look at Honey to figure out whether you should download this popular extension, or keep it far away from your browser bar.
+We took a long, hard look at Honey, to get an idea of whether the service is any good and whether it can hold up to what we’ve come to expect from our money-saving deals in 2019.
+Let’s take a look at Honey to figure out whether you should download this popular extension, or leave it far away from your browser bar.

 Honey got its start in 2012 when founder Ryan Hudson was struggling with financial concerns.
 One night he ordered a pizza online for himself and his two children, and he realized that somewhere there was probably a code or coupon that would allow him to save cash off the pizza, but that he didn’t know where.
 After his children went to bed, Hudson built a prototype coupon-finder in his browser, which made it easy to automate the search for coupons and discount codes online.
 Slowly but surely, the app grew into something that was marketable, and after a few more hurdles, Honey was launched as a full-blown browser extension built on the promise of helping consumers save cash with as little work as possible.
 Today, the extension has been downloaded more than ten million times, making it an exceptionally popular service.